History of Jeff Bezos in Timeline

 In January 2020, The Guardian reported that the hack of Bezos's phone was initiated before the murder of Jamal Khashoggi but after Khashoggi wrote critically about the crown prince in the Washington Post.

-February 2020: Pledge to Combat Climate Change Through Bezos Earth Fund
+February 2020: Pledge to Combat Climate Change

 In February 2020, Jeff Bezos pledged $10 billion to combat climate change through the Bezos Earth Fund.

-February 2020: Purchase of Warner Estate
+February 2020: Purchased Warner Estate

-In February 2020, Jeff Bezos purchased the Warner Estate from David Geffen for $165 million, a record price for a residence in the Los Angeles area.
+In February 2020, Jeff Bezos purchased the Warner Estate from David Geffen for $165 million, a record price paid for a residence in the Los Angeles area.

 April 2020: Donation to Feeding America